phax/phoss-smp/docker/README.md

 ### Latest snapshot version from source, MongoDB backend

+Build the SMP from GitHub source with the MongoDB backend using the HEAD version of the master branch (SNAPSHOT version).

 ```
 docker build --pull -t phoss-smp-snapshot-from-source-mongodb -f Dockerfile-snapshot-from-source-mongodb .
 docker run -d --name phoss-smp-snapshot-from-source-mongodb -p 8888:8080 phoss-smp-snapshot-from-source-mongodb